jollyjerr/jollyjerr/static/posts/uses.md

 - [Logitech g915 tkl](https://www.logitechg.com/en-us/products/gaming-keyboards/g915-tkl-wireless.html)

 I believe your keyboard is the most important piece of technology at your desk... especially if you use vim :).
-This keyboard is perfect in every way.

 - [Bose 700 headphones](https://www.bose.com/en_us/products/headphones/noise_cancelling_headphones/noise-cancelling-headphones-700.html)
 - Some desk I found at Costco